Burglars drilled through a lock at the Glenfarclas Distillery’s visitor centre in the early hours of Sunday.

 16 May 2022

-Masked raiders took only four minutes to force their way into a Speyside distillery and make off with more than £100,000 worth of whisky.
+Masked raiders took only four minutes to force their way into a Speyside distillery and make off with about £150,000 worth of whisky.

 Burglars drilled through a lock at the Glenfarclas Distillery’s visitor centre in the early hours of Sunday, smashed open a cabinet, and made off with bottles of the valuable drink in what appears to be a targeted raid.